sting-ioc/sting/docs/project_setup.md

 ---

 A Sting project can be setup using any build system that supports configuration of annotation processors.
-The authors prefer [Apache Buildr](https://buildr.apache.org) but this is a relatively fringe build system so the project setup will be detailed using [Apache Maven](https://maven.apache.org) as that tool is relatively well known within the Java ecosystem.
+The following instructions describe how to set up the project using the [Apache Maven](https://maven.apache.org) build tool as it is relatively well known within the Java ecosystem.

 ## Configure Maven